MPDS

 https://api.mpds.io/v0/download/facet

 The HTTP verb to be used is always GET.
 The header must always contain the Key string with the valid MPDS API key, obtained from the corresponding MPDS account.
-A minimal curl example looks:
+A minimal curl example reads:

 curl -H Key:a_long_secret_string https://api.mpds.io/v0/download/facet